-Tupig is a Filipino sweet dessert made from glutinous rice with Shredded young coconut, coconut milk, brown sugar, butter wrapped in banana leaf.
-Tupig is a native delicacy from Pangasinan and the word tupig means “flattened”.
+Tupig is a delicacy from Pangasinan made by frying a sweet mixture of glutinous rice, Shredded young coconut, coconut milk, sugar and butter after wrapping in banana leaves.
+The word tupig means “flattened”.
 When you see one, you might notice that tupig resembles a flat log and it is also known in other names like intemtem or kangkanen.
 This yummy kitchen recipe will show you how to cook Tupig very easily at the comfort of your homes.
 Best served together with your afternoon tea or coffee.

 WHAT IS TUPIG?